d2l-ai/d2l-en/chapter_gaussian-processes/gp-inference.md

 In this instance, we learn a length-scale of 0.299, and a noise standard deviation of 0.24.
 Note that the learned noise is extremely close to the true noise, which helps indicate that our GP is a very well-specified to this problem.

 In general, it is crucial to put careful thought into selecting the kernel and initializing the hyperparameters.
-While marginal likelihood optimization can be relatively robust to initialization, it's possible to break.
+While marginal likelihood optimization can be relatively robust to initialization, it's not immune to poor initializations.
 Try running the above script with a variety of initializations and see what results you find.

 Now, let's make predictions with these learned hypers.